 Companies must be willing to learn and adopt social media strategies.
 Firms that wholeheartedly embrace the principles of the Thank You Economy, rearrange their budgeting priorities and figure out how to use social media to their best advantage will realize an incredible return on any investment they make.
 If you’re waiting for social media concepts to become mainstream and produce Wall Street-style metrics before you make the commitment, you’re going to be left in the dust.

-Customer expectations and behaviors have changed irrevocably, and businesses must take necessary creative steps to meet them.
+Customer expectations and behaviours have changed irrevocably, and businesses must take necessary creative steps to meet them.
 Social media likely will change in the future as new technologies give rise to new ideas and platforms, but the vibrant, vocal online community is here to stay.

 For success, invest the necessary time and energy now.